jxrlee/codepath-facebook-navigation/README.md

 - Immediately after launch, display the loading indicator.
 - After 2 seconds, show the feed, which is a long image in a scrollable view.
 - Navigation bar should have the search button and messages button.
-- Tapping a profile picture should push a profile page (optional)
+- Tapping a profile picture should push a profile page.
--

 ######More
 - Add a scrollable view of the "More" page.